-Webster Conservation Commission bonors Fred Bock with Community Environmental Leadership Award WEBSTER Webster Conservation Commission is proud to announce the launch of its annual Community Environmental Leadership Awards program, which recognizes individuals or groups who have made significant contributions to the protection and preservation of Webster's natural resources year.
+Webster Conservation Commission bonors Fred Bock with Community Environmental Leadership Award year.
 This the Commission is honored to recognize former Commissioner Fred Bock for his exceptional service and steadfast dedication to environmental stewardship.
-After seven years of service on the Commission, Bock is being celebrated for his leadership, commitment, and lasting impact on the conservation of Webster's wetlands.
+After seven years of service on the Commission, Bock is being celebrated for his leadership, commitment, conservation of Webster's wetlands.

+Webster Conservation Commission is proud to announce the launch of its annual Community Environmental Leadership Awards program, which recognizes individuals or groups who have made significant contributions to the protection and preservation of Webster's natural a river, and our crown jewel, Webster Lake.
+Fred always brought a calm demeanor, deep knowledge, passion, and a collaborative spirit that has left a lasting impression on his fellow commissioners, our community, and most importantly, our natural landscape.

 During his tenure, Mr. Bock played a pivotal role in safeguarding the ecological integrity of the town's wetlands, ensuring that development projects adhered to the Massachusetts Wetlands Protection Act and local conservation policies.
-His collaborative approach helped balance responsible land use with the protection of sensitive habitats, waterways, and open spaces.
+His helped balance responsible land use with the protection of sensitive habitats, waterways, and open spaces.

 "I have a sincere respect and admiration for Fred," said Joey Wigglesworth, Conservation Agent.
-"He has been a strong advocate for our town's environment, including brooks, ponds, streams, a river, and our crown jewel, Webster Lake.
-Fred always brought a calm demeanor, deep knowledge, passion, and a collaborative spirit that has left a lasting impression on his fellow commissioners, our community, and most importantly, our natural landscape.3 Rich Parent, Chair of the Webster Conservation Commission, added.
-"Fred's leadership in conditioning hundreds of projects, his insightful contributions to conservation policies, and his direct mentorship of me during Conservation Commission activities exemplify his profound and lasting impact on Webster's environmental stewardship."
+"He has been a strong advocate for our town's environment, including

+Rich Parent, Chair of

+Commission, "Fred's leadership in conditioning hundreds of projects, his insightful contributions to conservation policies, and his direct mentorship of me during Conservation Commission activities exemplify his profound and lasting impact on Webster's environmental stewardship."

 In recognition of his service, Mr. Bock will receive a special certificate of appreciation, and his name will be added to a perpetual plaque displayed in the Conservation Commission office at Town Hall-an enduring tribute on the community's Environmental Leadership "Wall of Fame.'

 The Commission and Bock's fellow members extend their heartfelt thanks for his years of volunteerism and environmental leadership, which have helped ensure that future generations can continue to enjoy the beauty and biodiversity of Webster's natural environment.

-School Committee considers policy changes BY JASON BLEAU CORRESPONDENT DUDLEY/CHARLTON - The Dudley-Charlton Regional School Committee is examining policy updates regarding fundraising and student admissions for non-residents which are expected to be finalized later this year.
+School Committee considers policy changes

+BY JASON BLEAU CORRESPONDENT

+DUDLEY/CHARLTON - The Dudley-Charlton Regional School Committee is examining policy updates regarding fundraising and student admissions for non-residents which are expected to be finalized later this year.